TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

     class SpectrographConfigurationLayout(OCSConfigurationLayout):
         def get_initial_accordion_items(self, instance):
             # This piece of layout will be added at the beginning of the base Configuration Layout
             # accordion group.
-There is also a method that could be override to add to the end of the
+There is also a method that could be overridden to add to the end of the
             # accordion group, or you can override _get_config_layout to completely change the layout.
             return (
                 Div(